OneOffTech/laravel-tus-upload/readme.md

 The callback will receive the `$user` that wants to do the upload and the `CreateUploadRequest`.
 The request might contain custom metadata, according to the caller.
 Required inputs are the request `id`, the `filename`, while `filesize` might be set, even if null.
 The `filesize` can be null if the browser don't support the size property on the File object.
+In addition the `filetype` attribute can be sent, if the file mime type is already known to client.

+Additional metadata can be sent in the request.
+In this case the additional fields will be saved in the `metadata` on the `TusUpload` once the upload is authorized.

 **Javascript and the frontend**